 The idea of a Sontaran nurse is a bit of a paradox: Sontarans are typically portrayed as bloodthirsty, violent-minded brutes who spend all their time trying to think of new ways to wage war and conquer planets.
 With Strax, the Doctor has assigned him this thoughtful and nurturing role to rehabilitate him, and naturally he resents it, but he still throws himself into it wholeheartedly, because for the sake of his pride, Strax does not do anything halfway.
 Dan Starkey’s matter-of-fact delivery of all the messed-up things that come out of Strax’s mouth is so brazen and straightforward that you can’t help but laugh at it.
 Madam Vastra (Neve McIntosh) has her own brand of wisdom as a fighter who’s been around the block a few times, and like a lot of Silurians, she doesn’t seem to think much of humans.
 But she makes an effort to reign in her speciesism, since she’s also in love with one – and their relationship is pretty wholesome in-between scenes of them kicking ass together.
 It’s actually a bit surreal to see Vastra, Jenny and Strax interacting with the Ponds: they made most of their appearances on the show during Clara’s tenure as a companion, and as such, I’ve mostly come to associate them with her.

-Lorna Bucket is another notable figure in the first episode: a woman who met the Doctor when she was just a little girl and was inspired by him, like Amy was, so she decided to join the Silence’s ranks so she could meet him again.
-Unlike most of her comrades on the base, Lorna has a conscience and she doesn’t approve of what they’ve done to Amy and Melody, so she eventually defects and joins the Doctor’s side – which gets her killed, like so many of the people the Doctor seems to come in contact with.
+Lorna Bucket is another notable figure in the first episode: a woman who met the Doctor when she was just a little girl and was inspired by him, so she decided to join the Silence’s ranks so she could meet him again.
+Unlike most of her comrades on the base, Lorna has a conscience and she doesn’t approve of what they’ve done to Amy and Melody, so she eventually defects and joins the Doctor’s side.
+This decision to follow her heart promptly gets her killed, like so many of the people the Doctor seems to come in contact with (and since her story is basically a darker mirror to Amy’s, her fate embodies one of the Doctor’s greatest fears about where his influence might someday lead Amelia).
 Her tragic death scene – where the Doctor pretends to remember her, despite having no idea who she is, so she can die happy – is rather touching, and adds a lot of weight to the depressing way the first episode wraps up.

 Adolf Hitler makes a cameo in the second episode, before he’s summarily dismissed once he’s served his purpose, because of course, “Let’s Kill Hitler” is not really about him.
-He’s targeted by the Teselecta, a crew of miniaturized time travelers from the future, manning a life-sized, shape-shifting robot.
-These people take it upon themselves to go back in time and torture war criminals who escaped justice in their own time periods, and during their latest hunt, their attention is drawn to Melody.
-Their whole M.O. is pretty twisted, and naturally the Doctor doesn’t approve of it, though ironically, they admire him.
+He’s targeted by the Teselecta, a crew of miniaturized time travelers from the future who make it their mission to hunt down and torture war criminals who escaped justice in their own time periods, and during their latest hunt their attention is drawn to Melody.
+Their whole M.O. is pretty twisted, and naturally the Doctor doesn’t approve of it, though ironically, they admire him for his own work.
 They’re very thematically appropriate antagonists for this story, since their whole operation mirrors the Silence’s ongoing scheme of going back in time and targeting individuals before they can do damage to the world, because they feel like they’re justified in doing so.
 And of course, they’re more than just one-off antagonists.
 With the Teselecta, Steven Moffat plants a Chekov’s Gun in “Let’s Kill Hitler” that he will later use to explain how the Doctor will get out of his fake death in Utah.

 “A Good Man Goes To War / Let’s Kill Hitler” is directed by Peter Hoar and Richard Senior, both of whom bring their A-game when it comes to injecting life and vigor into their respective episodes.
 One cool detail that I want to point out is that “A Good Man Goes To War” contains several visual callbacks to shots from previous episodes that long-time viewers might spot – and all of them have thematic significance.
 When the Doctor goes to collect Dorium Maldovar from his club, drafting the terrified man into his army, that heroic shot from “The Fires Of Pompeii” is flipped – the one where the Doctor stepped out of the TARDIS, bathed in light, telling Calcelius to take his hand if he wanted his family to live.
 In that episode, the Doctor was rescuing people from a fiery death, but in this one, he’s taking someone to a place that will most likely be their doom for his own ends, which really underscores how far the Doctor has strayed from his usual path.